oschrenk/notes/company.md

 - documents aren't code and should live in their own source code repository
 - if they should be a direct dependency create a super project and add project as submodules
 - continuous integration
-- make status visible (e.g.. status monitoring, whiteboard). make it a game.
+- make status visible (e.g. status monitoring, whiteboard). make it a game.
 - automate everything
 - configuration should be under version control
 - configuration files should be textual with ability to comment (comments communicate intend, which is not possible with GUI control)